-This is a fascinating and visually stunning section of the Otago Central Rail Trail.
+This is a fascinating and visually stunning section of the Otago Central Rail Trail also popular as a one day ride for those keen to sample only part of the trail.
 It took 300 workers, three years to build the two tunnels and two impressive bridges necessary to get the railway through the rugged terrain.
 Here you might also glimpse the rare Karearea, New Zealand’s native falcon.

 From Lauder the Rail Trail crosses the curved Manuherikia No.1 Bridge, the longest on the trail at 110 metres.